 Following further damaging rain in the 1620s the Mosque was renovated yet again: a new stone arcade was added, three more minarets were built and the marble flooring was retiled.
 This was the unaltered state of the Mosque for nearly three centuries.

 The most significant architectural and structural changes came, and continue to come, from the Saudi status of ‘Guardian of the Holy Places’ and the honorific title of Custodian of the Two Holy Mosques (the other been the Mosque of the Prophet in Medina) been afforded to King Abdul Aziz.
 Many of the previously mentioned features – particularly the support columns – were destroyed in spite of their historical value.
 In their place came artificial stone and marble, the ceiling was refurnished and the floor was replaced.
-The Al-Safa and Al-Marwah, an... less
+The Al-Safa and Al-... less